Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 SCCM device collection based on Software Registered in Add / Remove Programs

-As explained above, Installed Application attribute class contains the information about software registered in Add / remove programs.
-The Installed Application details comes directly from Add/Remove Programs from inventories machines.
+As explained above, the Installed Application attribute class contains the information about software registered in Add / Remove Programs.
+The Installed Application details comes directly from Add/Remove Programs from inventory machines.

 SCCM Collection Query / WQL Query

-The below query will add computers in collection where Adobe Acrobat DC is registered in Add/Remove program.
+The query below will add computers in collection where Adobe Acrobat DC is registered in the Add/Remove Programs.

 select SMS_R_SYSTEM.ResourceID,SMS_R_SYSTEM.ResourceType,SMS_R_SYSTEM.Name,SMS_R_SYSTEM.SMSUniqueIdentifier,SMS_R_SYSTEM.ResourceDomainORWorkgroup,SMS_R_SYSTEM.Client from SMS_R_System inner join SMS_G_System_ADD_REMOVE_PROGRAMS on SMS_G_System_ADD_REMOVE_PROGRAMS.ResourceId = SMS_R_System.ResourceId where SMS_G_System_ADD_REMOVE_PROGRAMS.DisplayName = "Adobe Acrobat DC"

-SCCM Device Collection for computers where application x is not registered in Add / Remove Programs
+SCCM Device Collection for computers where the application X is not registered in Add / Remove Programs

 SCCM Collection Query / WQL Query